Foundation

 So how does it work?

-To make sure you are working in the direction you wish to and have as much variety as possible you will do 30 days of workshops building up a considerable library of techniques.
-Alongside the practical skills, you will receive regular tutorials.
+To make sure you are working in the direction you wish to and have as much variety as possible you are able to choose up to a maximum of 26 days of workshops from our timetable over the 20 weeks of the foundation.
+We recommend a combination in the first three months of dressmaking and textile arts but the choice is yours.
+Alongside the practical skills, you will receive a one to one tutorial every week.

-Alongside the workshops you will carry out two practical projects over the course of the six months.
+You will carry out three practical projects over the course of the six months.
+You can choose to concentrate on either Textiles or Dressmaking or a combination of both.

-To help stimulate your imagination, we will be taking two day trips to include exhibitions at the beginning of each project.
+To help stimulate your imagination, we will be taking a couple of day trips to include exhibitions and of course fabric shopping.

 Projects